ElhaiAgassi/SyncMe-Webapp/README.md

 * Wavlet_final.py - algorithem file.
 * split_left_right.py - takes the data file that represent two hand movments and splits it to right hand and left hand data files.
 * main.py - this is the file to run the code.

-## Leap Motion controller & unity
-in order to run this part of the project you do need:
-1. leap motion controler
-2. unity on your pc.
-in the folder "unity project/My project" is the intier unity project that you can connect a leap motion controler and simply run the unity project.

 ## Video Conference with Hand Tracking